 - Clip the Turkey Coupons on this page; fill in your name, address and home phone number. - Deposit each Turkey Coupon in the Contest Box at the store named in the coupon.
 Coupons may be deposited any time from now until 6 p.m.
 Monday, November 22. - A drawing will be held to determine the winners of the free turkeys at each of the stores named on this page.
 You need not be present to win.
-The winners will be notified and their names will also be announced in this newspaper.
+The winners will be notified and their names will also be ansions are final.

-Anyone over 16 years of age

-except employees of participating

-stores and this newspaper) is eligi-

-MONDAY
+Will Be Held MONDAY

-November 22 IN EACH STORE LISTED - YOU NEED NOT BE PRES-ENT TO WIN.
-WINNERS WILL BE NOTIFIED.
+November 22 IN EACH STORE LISTED -

+YOU NEED NOT BE PRESENT TO WIN.
+WINNERS

-ble to enter.
+WILL BE NOTIFIED. nounced in this newspaper. · Anyone over 16 years of age except employees of participating stores and this newspaper) is eligible to enter.
 Only one turkey may be won by a family.
-Judge's decisions are final.
+Judge's deci-

 TURKEY CONTEST

+NAME

+Address

+City Phone

+CCUDA DED'C H ome Furnishings

-City .....
-Phone .....
-SCHRADER'S Home Furnishings 825 PENNIMAN, PLYMOUTH
+SCHRADER'S Home Furnis 825 PENNIMAN, PLYMOUTH